JeremiePat/fs-stream/readme.md

 Create a file or directory within each directory in the stream. `path` can be

-* `String`: The relative path to the file in the current directory from the stream.
+* `String`: The relative path to the file to be created.
-* `Function`: This function get the actual path to the directory and must return the relative path from that directory to the file to create.
+* `Function`: This function get the actual path to the directory and must return the relative path to the file to be created.

+> **NOTE:** _The relative path of each file is resolved from the related directory from the stream._

 The optional `options` parameter is an object with the following optionnal keys:
 * `type`: Either `file` or `directory` (default: **file**)